 He will be home in two hours.
 The drive was tactical.
 It was methodical.
 It helped him make sense of the two pictures.
-Liz, the man in Nebraska, and the string that connected them.
+Liz, Red, and the string that connected them.
 It's all he can see as he drives the winding back roads around DC.
 He has had a hell of a weekend.
 Discovered another assassin casing his job.
 Killed the assassin and the man she'd captured.
-Failed to eliminate her other target.
+Tried to take matters into his own hands.
 A helluva weekend.

 He had phoned Liz two days ago to tell her that he had canceled his flight and was driving home, and not to call if she was too busy.
 He had gotten her voicemail.
 She hasn't called back.
 Another tactical move.
 Make her feel guilty about her job, because he needed her to hate it.
 He also needed to think.
 Take action.
 Clean up his mess.
 Get a grip.
 Forget.

 Those two pictures had scared him.
 And he doesn't get scared.
 Nervous, maybe, but not scared.
 Jolene's operation was candid at best, and he wasn't thinking about all the surveillance.
-Her plan had been simple: he would kill Liz and she would do him the favor of killing the man in the hat.
-Raymond Reddington, that's what Jolene had said.
+Her plan had been simple: he would kill Liz and she would do him the favor of killing Raymond Reddington.
 What he had suspected of the man had been true.
 He may have been in deeper cover than he'd ever been in his life, but he knew a threat when he heard one.
 Jolene's plan was messy.
 She was smart, but brash, and for a guy who spent two years in a fake marriage without contact from Them, quick was dangerous.

-And a piece of string connected him to his Elizabeth.
+And so much more than a piece of string connected that man to his Elizabeth.

 Liz, he had two hours to go from Tom Bond, skilled assassin, to Tom Keen, devoted husband.
 Teacher.
 Family man.
 Honest and dedicated.
 Understanding, his hands wrap around the steering wheel until his knuckles turn white.
 Never mind Jolene and the snooping cowboy.
+Never mind the favor he called in.
+Never mind any of it.
 Cling to the sorrow of not having a child.
 Forget about how docile he's been since the day he proposed to Liz and how vulnerable that makes him feel.
 Act like his real marriage is falling apart and that he's devastated.
-Forget about Raymond Reddington and the string and the fact that the man got away from him this afternoon.
+Forget about Raymond Reddington and the string and the fact that the favor failed and the man got away from Them this afternoon.
 Jolene's enemies are not his enemies.
 He has a job to do.